 - Clinicians at FXCRC clinics go to the NFXF conferences, local conferences, NFXF Advocacy Day, and more!
 In other words, part of their job is to live Fragile X.

 Although all clinics provide medical services and can be your primary care for Fragile X-related issues, the Fragile X clinic does NOT take the place of your primary care provider.
-Your primary care provider still needs to deal with the everyday things, including illnesses, vaccines, and routine health screenings.
+Your primary care provider still needs to deal with everyday things, including illnesses, vaccines, and routine health screenings.

 When Should You Visit?